Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/Load_the_environment/migrate_2.5_or_2.6_to_3.1.md

 title: "Migrate from Transfer CFT 2.5 or 2.6 to 3.10"
 linkTitle: "Migrating from Transfer CFT 2.5 or 2.6.x"
 weight: 220
---- This topic describes how to migrate Transfer CFT 2.5 or 2.6 to version {{< TransferCFT/axwayvariablesComponentVersion  >}}.
+---This topic describes how to migrate Transfer CFT 2.5 or 2.6 to version {{< TransferCFT/axwayvariablesComponentVersion  >}}.
 Before starting this migration procedure, review the prerequisites and information on [loading the environment](../).
 Additionally, you must have installed your new {{< TransferCFT/axwayvariablesComponentShortName  >}} {{< TransferCFT/axwayvariablesReleaseNumber  >}} and applied the most recent service pack.

 ## Migrate the configuration